 Published in association with the Jan Shrem and Maria Manetti Shrem Museum of Art, University of California, Davis.

-Rachel Teagle is the director of the Manetti Shrem Museum of Art.
+Rachel Teagle is the Founding Director of the Manetti Shrem Museum of Art.
 She has contributed to a number of exhibition catalogues including A Family Affair: Modern and Contemporary American Art from the Anderson Collection at Stanford University (2014) and is the author of Strange New World.